 Jazz In The Classroom

 The Institute’s worldwide, highly regarded Jazz in the Classroom programs are tailored for elementary, middle, high school and college students to help them develop an understanding of and appreciation for jazz music.
-The series strives to share the positive aspects of jazz with young people who would not otherwise have opportunities to learn about this great national treasure.
+The initiative strives to share the positive aspects of jazz with young people who would not otherwise have opportunities to learn about this great national treasure.

 Since 1989, the Institute has been presenting Jazz in the Classroom programs for young people throughout the United States and abroad.
 In recent years, the Institute has presented public school master classes and assembly programs featuring some of the greatest names in jazz, including McCoy Tyner, Branford Marsalis, Danilo Perez, Stanley Jordan, John Patitucci, Bobby Watson, George Duke, Kenny Garrett, and Chick Corea.
 These programs have been presented in public schools across America, ranging from the LaGuardia High School for Music & Art and Performing Arts in New York City and Woodrow Wilson High School in Washington, DC to Roosevelt High School in Seattle and the Los Angeles County High School for the Arts.

-The Jazz in the Classroom series began with Clark Terry, who took a group of gifted American and European music students to Dolo, Italy, as part of an intensive educational summer program.
+The Jazz in the Classroom series began with the late jazz icon Clark Terry, who took a group of gifted American and European music students to Dolo, Italy, as part of an intensive educational summer program.
 Other noteworthy programs included drummer Max Roach presenting a jazz studies program to over 11,000 public school students in North Carolina, and a With Strings Attached guitar series.
 In addition, the Institute has presented a series of assemblies, master classes, and workshops led by jazz masters for young people in Alaska, Arizona, California, Connecticut, the District of Columbia, Florida, Idaho, Maine, Massachusetts, Montana, New York, North Carolina, Ohio, Oregon, Texas, Washington, and on the islands of Bermuda, Jamaica, and St. Lucia.